Neil Slatter

-Neil Slatter is a Welsh former professional footballer, who played at left back.
+Neil Slatter (born 30 May 1964, in Cardiff) is a Welsh former professional footballer, who played at left back.
 He began his career with Bristol Rovers in 1980, where he remained for five years before moving on to Oxford United.
-He also had a loan spell with AFC Bournemouth in 1990, and ended his career after making a single appearance for Gloucester City.
+He also had a loan spell with A.F.C.
+Bournemouth in 1990, and ended his career after making a single appearance for Gloucester City.